6 min read

 • "What should I look for in a [category]?"

-• Put a short, clear summary answer at the top, then add detail below
+• Put a short, clear answer at the top, then add detail below

-• Be quotable.
-An AI model is more likely to pull a sentence that clearly answers a focused question than a vague marketing statement
+An AI model is more likely to pull a sentence that clearly answers a focused question than a vague marketing statement.

-Generative engines rely on crawlers and structured signals, just as search engines do.
-If your content is hard to crawl, slow, or wrapped in complex scripts, models may not be able to see it well.
+Generative engines rely on crawlers and structured signals, just like search engines.
+If your content is hard to crawl, slow, or wrapped in complex scripts, models may not see it well.

-• Keep your layouts clean.
-Don't hide key content behind scripts that block crawlers.
+• Keep layouts clean.
+Don't hide content behind scripts that block crawlers.

 • Use schema markup for products, articles, FAQs, organization, and people.